rtic-rs/rtic/book/en/src/by-example/message_passing.md

 # Message passing & capacity

-Software tasks have support for message passing, this means that they can be spawned with an argument as `foo::spawn(1)` which will run the task `foo` with the argument `1`.
-The number of arguments is not limited and is exemplified in the following:
+Software tasks support message passing, this means that software tasks can be spawned with an argument: `foo::spawn(1)` which will run the task `foo` with the argument `1`.

+Capacity sets the size of the spawn queue for the task, if not specified capacity defaults to 1.

+In the example below, the capacity of task `foo` is `3`, allowing three simultaneous pending spawns of `foo`.
+Exceeding this capacity is an `Error`.

+The number of arguments to a task is not limited:

 ``` rust
 {{#include ../../../../examples/message_passing.rs}}